Become an Interpreter

 Interpreters are responsible for maintaining their credentials as required by the credentialing agency or organization.
 Should the interpreter's credentials expire or be removed for cause or any other reason, the interpreter must immediately notify L&I or self-insurer(s).

 Changes to your status or other account information

 To prevent payment delays, you must notify us of any changes to your address, or business status.
-Complete the Provider Account Change form (F245-365-000).
-Fax or mail the completed forms to the fax or mailing address listed above.
+To make changes, visit: Changes to Your Account.

 L&I Administrative Policy

 For billing questions, contact the Provider Hotline at 800-848-0811.

 Interpreters and translators are required to have at least 1 credential in good standing (not revoked) from one or more of the agencies or organizations listed in Chapter 14, Language Access Services of our payment policies.
 Interpreters must have either a Department of Social and Health Services Certification, Washington Association of the courts Certification, or a nationally recognized certificate.